Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/event-information/index.md

 title: "Event Information"
 weight: 1
 subtitle: "Course content and pre-requisites"
-excerpt: "Information on the course and pre-requisities"
+excerpt: "Information on the course and pre-requisites"
 date: 2022-07-20
 draft: false
 ---